return42/sphkerneldoc/linux_src_doc/drivers/of/base_c.rst

     :param u64 \*out_values:
         pointer to return value, modified only if return value is 0.

-    :param size_t sz:
+    :param size_t sz_min:
-        number of array elements to read
+        minimum number of array elements to read

+    :param size_t sz_max:
+        maximum number of array elements to read, if zero there is no upper limit on the number of elements in the dts entry but only sz_min will be read.

-.. _`of_property_read_u64_array.description`:
+.. _`of_property_read_variable_u64_array.description`:

 Description
 -----------

 Search for a property in a device node and read 64-bit value(s) from it.
-Returns 0 on success, -EINVAL if the property does not exist, -ENODATA if property does not have a value, and -EOVERFLOW if the property data isn't large enough.
+Returns number of elements read on success, -EINVAL if the property does not exist, -ENODATA if property does not have a value, and -EOVERFLOW if the property data is smaller than sz_min or longer than sz_max.

 The out_values is modified only if a valid u64 value can be decoded.